Ericson2314/rust-papers/README.md

   TC; S; K  ⊢  end('l, k): ¬(LV; LC, 'l; BC, {'l: 'a | 'a ∈ LC })
 ```
 The set-builder notation says we discharge obligations for each lifetime in `LC`.
-(Of course, due the the subtyping rule, it's fine if the predecessor doesn't care about every lifetime in `LC` being outlived.)
+(Of course, it should be fine if the node's predecessors doesn't care about every lifetime in `LC` being outlived.
+The subtyping rule takes care of that.)

 We can now redefine `Call`, `Fn`, and `FnGeneric`.
-`Call` has three additionally jobs.
+`Call` has three additional jobs.
-First, it needs to provide lifetime arguments from the set of active lifetimes.
+First, it needs to provide lifetime arguments drawn from the set of active lifetimes.
 Second, it needs to substitute those as well for lifetime parameters in the argument types.
 Third, it needs to propagate obligations to satisfy the lifetime bounds from the where clause.
 ```